Post Summary

 The burden is on YOU to anticipate compatibility issues, and not on the organizers to accommodate you without any forewarning.

 Since that day, I haven't had another presentation disaster.
-In fact, I've saved the day for several other presenters over the last few years because my Tech Travel Kit has the adapter that they forgot to bring.
+In fact, I've saved the day for several other presenters over the last few years because my Tech Travel Kit had the adapter that they forgot to bring.

 Now I have a kit that matches all my devices and everything is configured for plug-and-play.
 There is literally almost no work and no trepidation (at least from a technology stand point) when it comes to presenting anywhere any time.

-In my kit, I carry a variety of adapters, cables, power converters, and other miscellaneous things to support these devices and to make my travel as comfortable and easy as possible.
+In my kit, I carry a variety of adapters, cables, power converters, and other miscellaneous things to support my devices and to make my travel as comfortable and easy as possible.
 While this may seem pretty straightforward, I've discovered that there can be some hiccups buried in there.

 So here it is...